infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 ## How To
 1. Install python & repo dependencies
 2. If you don't use the .exe version download & unzip the github repo
-3. Rename the ``EFT_Auto_Examine.py`` file to anything random
-4. Open Escape from Tarkov
+3. Open Escape from Tarkov
-5. Go to settings; you have to be on screen resolution 1920x1080 (16:9) and on borderless or windowed (if it still doesn't work, it's recommended that you copy my settings from the screenshot below)
+4..
+Go to settings; you have to be on screen resolution 1920x1080 (16:9) and on borderless or windowed (if it still doesn't work, it's recommended that you copy my settings from the screenshot below)
-6. Go on any Traders showcase (works most efficiently on Fence with scroll length 10,11, other traders 1,2)
-7. Click on EFT_Auto_Examine.py
+5..
+Go on any Traders showcase (works most efficiently on Fence with scroll length 10,11, other traders 1,2) 6..
+Click on EFT_Auto_Examine.py
-8. Leave it running as long as you wish to (the longer it runs the more items you'll have examined)
+6..
+Leave it running as long as you wish to (the longer it runs the more items you'll have examined)
-9. Enjoy your day, while all items continously get automatically examined for you
+8. Enjoy your day, while all items continously get automatically examined for you

 ## Additional Knowledge
 You can stop the bot any time by pressing and holding F2 for a couple seconds, or just closing its window.